MELROSE VETERANS MEMORIAL MIDDLE SCHOOL

 This Organization shall be non-profit and non-partisan.
 Neither the name of the Organization nor the names of its officers in their official capacities shall be used in connection with a commercial concern or with any partisan interest.
 This Organization shall not seek to direct the administrative activities of the school or to control school policies.

-Officers – The officers, standing committee chairpersons, Principal (or his representatives), and Teacher Representative (to be selected by the Teachers) shall constitute the Executive Board.
+Officers – The officers, standing committee chairpersons, and principal (or representatives), shall constitute the Executive Board.

 Section 1.
 The Executive Board, by majority vote, shall fill a vacancy occurring in any office other than that of the President.
 In the event of a vacancy in the office of President, the Vice-President or Co-President shall succeed to that office until the current term expires.